ibm-cloud-docs/FileStorage/migrate-file-storage-encrypted-file-storage.md

    [root@server ~]# rsync -Pavzu /path/to/original/file/storage/* /path/to/encrypted/file/storage
    ```

-   It's advisable to use the previous command with the `--dry-run` flag once to make sure that the paths line up correctly.
+   It's advisable to use the previous command with the `--dry-run` flag first to make sure that the paths line up correctly.
 If this process is interrupted, you can delete the last destination file that was being copied to make sure that it is copied to the new location from the beginning.
    {: tip}

    When this command completes without the `--dry-run` flag, your data is copied to the new {{site.data.keyword.filestorage_short}} volume.
 Run the command again to make sure that nothing was missed.
 You can also manually review both locations to look for anything that might be missing.